divblox/divblox.github.io/hello-world.md

 ### Step 1 - A New Component
 Let's create a new component that will serve as our app's page.
-- Login to the divblox setup page at /divblox in your project's folder on localhost.
+- Login to the Divblox setup page at /Divblox in your project's folder on localhost.
-For example: http://localhost/my-app/divblox or http://localhost/divblox (if you project is in the webserver's root path)
+For example: http://localhost/my-app/Divblox or http://localhost/Divblox (if you project is in the webserver's root path)
 - Open the Component Builder and create a new custom component called "hello world".
 This component should be placed in the grouping "pages" in order to be used as a page.

 <video id="HelloWorldStep1" muted="" playsinline="" preload="auto" autoplay>